 Carbide wood chisel

 Keep it sharp for better results.
 It comes with a gouge bar for easy installation and changes.
-It includes four different shapes of carbide cutter tips: round, square, diamond, and arc.
+It includes four shapes of carbide cutter tips: round, square, diamond, and arc.
 Replace a chisel tip with a set of indexable cutters.
 The ergonomically-crafted wood chisel makes maintaining a sharp chisel easier.

 Carbide-tipped lathe chisels

-The handle is solid wood material.
+The handle is made of solid wood material.
 The ergonomic design makes it more comfortable while doing the turning job.
 It is easy to use with no complicated angles to learn and remember.
 It works for all skill levels, enthusiasts or DIY.